k-paxian/dart-package-publisher/README.md

 ```yaml
 on: [push, pull_request]
 ```
 and forget about it.
-When you need to publish a package, just update the version in `pubspec.yaml`.
+When you need to publish a package, just bump the version in `pubspec.yaml`.

 ## Inputs